 Chanel "imitations" though were anything but mere "copies".
 They were worn outrageously, such as when flappers looped long strands of oversized pearl necklaces around their waif-like figures.

-The genius of Chanel, is that she managed to incorporate Costume jewelry into her haute couture fashion philosophy.
+The genius of Chanel is that she managed to incorporate Costume jewelry into her haute fashion philosophy.

 Chanel often copied her favorite fine-jewelry pieces which included colorful renaissance-inspired designs.
 These were presented to her by her two most important lovers: the polo-playing English diplomat, Arthur Boy Capel, one of her first investors, and the extremely wealthy, "Bend'or" the Duke of Westminster.

 Arguably the most visible female personality of her era, Gabrielle Chanel invented a style synonymous with modernity.
-And here's an interesting liitle fact you won't find anywhere else, she also worked with genuine Natural Diamonds, designing an exceptional collection of the finest Diamond Jewelry for Debeers, that was anything but Costume.
+And here's an interesting fact you won't find anywhere else, she also worked with Genuine Natural Diamonds, designing an exceptional collection of the finest Diamond Jewelry for Debeers, that was Anything but Costume.